NervanaSystems/ngraph-python/doc/source/overview.rst

 ..
 Note::
    Intel® Nervana™ graph is currently a preview release, and the APIs and implementation are subject to change.
 We encourage you to contribute to the discussion and help shape the future of Intel Nervana graph.

 Intel® Nervana™ graph (ngraph) is a Python library for implementing programs that convert descriptions of neural networks into programs that run efficiently on a variety of platforms.
-In designing ngraph we kept three guiding motivations in mind:
+In designing Intel Nervana graph we kept three guiding motivations in mind:

 1. A modular and flexible library designed around a unifying computational graph to empower users with composable deep learning abstractions.